Updated: Jan 3

 Just applying resin over top of a piece, without trying to round it (achieve a dome effect) on top, is simply called top-coating or flood coating.

 While it is possible to dome resin with most epoxy resins, a thicker viscosity epoxy resin will be easiest to achieve the doming technique.
 The thinner viscosity epoxy resins tend to flow too easily over the sides, losing ability to achieve the rounded & domed top desired.
+And if not enough resin is used, it can not self level causing a dimply uneven finish.

 When dome coating, (trying to achieve a slightly rounded resin topcoat), it is typically achieved easier, when there is some type of lip or side on the perimeter, (like often seen on a jewelry bezel), to hold the epoxy resin on top of the piece.
 If there is not lip around the perimeter, you may not achieve as much of a dome, but you can pour resin in the middle of the piece, and carefully push (manipulate) it up to the edges.
 A thicker viscosity resin will make this easier.
 Once it's settled a bit but not curing, you can then add a bit more in the centre again to help achieve more of a curve.
 It takes a bit of practice to get the timing right.